coldicefisher/miscroservice-starter/README.md

-This is a microservice starter kit
+This is a microservice starter kit.

+It helps you get started with your coding in containers.